LoyaltyNZ/hoodoo/README.md

 ...and browse to port 8808 on `localhost` to get an index of all gem documentation, including that for ApiTools.
 Out of the box from GitHub, RDoc precompiled documentation is available but there is a risk it might be out of date.
 If working on development of the gem in a GitHub repository clone, you can generate or entirely regenerate RDoc files (re-RDoc) with:

     rake rerdoc

+Some additional higher level hand written documentation may also be present as Markdown data inside the `docs` folder.